 I used to be a pretty strict Luddite when it comes my practice and meditation.
 No technology for me!
 But I hit a plateau in my progress and was actually getting a bit bored.
 This translated into meditating less often.
 I wasn’t sure if this was natural for everyone or if I was doing something wrong.
+Monotony or boredom is often seen as one of the disadvantages of an pursuits like tai chi and something real you have to get past if you want to make progress.
 So I reached out to fellow teachers who I knew were further down the path than I was.
 Here is what I found out:

 - Meditators and practitioners that I respect were getting great results using brain entrainment